 Q: Will there be a certificate for completion afterwards?

 A: You will get a certificate of attendance at the end of the trainings.
+A proper certificate of award will be emailed to you after you have satisfactory met all the criteria of the training.

 Q: Will there be a practicum involved?